Feedback

 • 9.
 Downloading the final file — After merging, when you click download button, the video blob is saved to your computer as an MP4 or WebM file.
 The original clips will remain untouched on your computer.

 Important notes: All the processing done in your computer.
 So, merging takes as long as your clips length.
-For example, if you have three clips,each clip is of 2 minutes long and the merged video will be of 6 minutes, merging will take about 6 minutes.
+For example, if you have three clips, each clip is 2 minutes long and the merged video will be of 6 minutes, merging will take about 6 minutes.
 If you have an older computer, it might take a bit longer.

 Where can you use the merged videos?